room-2135/omniroom/README.md

 ## Overview
 Omniroom is divided into 2 parts:
-- a server that operates at the same time as a signaling server and a webserver.
+- a server that operates at the same time, as a signaling server and as a web server.

-    Signaling part: It's rôle is to manage websockets communications Web server: To serve web pages to web browser clients
+    Signaling part: It's rôle is to manage websockets communications

+    Web server: To serve web pages to web browser clients

 - a camera service that capture or generates a video flux and send it through websockets and WebRTC.

 [Server repository](https://github.com/room-2135/omniroom-server)